-Safety Data Sheets (SDS) for NAO products are available from Chevron Phillips Chemical Company to help customers satisfy safe handling and disposal needs and OSHA Hazard Communication Standard requirements.
+Safety Data Sheets (SDS) and Product Stewardship Summary for NAO products are available from Chevron Phillips Chemical Company to help customers satisfy safe handling and disposal needs and OSHA Hazard Communication Standard requirements.
 Such information should be requested and studied prior to working with these products.
-The most current SDS's can be obtained from Chevron Phillips Chemical Company at www.cpchem.com or by calling (800) 852-5530.
-Specific questions about SDS's can be sent to msds@cpchem.com.
+The most current SDS's and Product Stewardship Summary for NAO can be obtained from Chevron Phillips Chemical Company at www.cpchem.com or by calling (800) 852-5530.
+Specific questions about SDS's can be sent to sds@cpchem.com.